fleetdm/fleet/handbook/business-operations/README.md

 1. For each hourly core team member in Gusto or Plane.com, find the DRI by checking [who they report to](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0).
    - If any direct report is hourly in Plane.com and submits hours monthly, still list them and provide an explanation.
-2. Consultants submit their hours through Gusto (US consultants) or Plane.com (international consultants) and ree DRI approval.
+2. Consultants submit their hours through Gusto (US consultants) or Plane.com (international consultants) and require DRI approval.
 Find the DRI using the [Business Operations KPIs](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0).
 3. Send the teammate's DRI a direct message in Slack with a screenshot of the HRIS portal, showing hours logged since last Saturday at midnight, and ask them to confirm the hours are expected.
 Ensure the screenshot does not include compensation information.
 4. The following Monday, check for updates to logged hours and ensure the KPI sheet aligns with HRIS records.
    - If there are discrepancies between what was previously reported, reconfirm logged hours with the teammate's DRI and update the KPI sheet to reflect the correct amount.